Logan-Locke/unsupervised-galaxy-denoising-reconstructing-clustering/README.md

   - 0.25 = "weak"
   - 0.50 = "moderate"
   - 0.70 = "strong"

+Below are the UMAP and t-SNE visualizations of the clusters identified by HDBSCAN.
+As you can see, there are three distinct clusters which indicates the contrastive learning worked:

 <img alt="UMAP Visualization of HDBSCAN" height="400" src="assets/hdbscan-umap.png" width="500"/>
 <img alt="t-SNE Visualization of HDBSCAN" height="400" src="assets/hdbscan-tsne.png" width="500"/>

+Below are some example images from each cluster identified by HDBSCAN.
+There appears to be some color similarity and perhaps slight structure/shape similarity among each cluster which indicates that perhaps the model has focused too much on color rather than structure.
+Although color may be a useful tool for classifying galaxy morphology, it likely is not as important as strucuture and could be a confounding variable:

 <img alt="Example Images from Cluster Group 0" height="500" src="assets/group-0.png" width="500"/>
 <img alt="Example Images from Cluster Group 1" height="500" src="assets/group-1.png" width="500"/>